Last Updated August 29, 2020

 What follows is an overview of Vermont Wilderness School’s COVID-19 protocol, designed to ensure the health and safety of everyone at our programs.
-Increasingly detailed descriptions of the protocol are in development and are available on request.
+Increasingly detailed descriptions of the protocol are available on request.

 - State Guidelines: Encouraged.
 Prevent sick individuals from attending.